thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

   utils.asyncio_run(main())

-Running it will result in the exact same result as the ``CounterBlock``.
+:class:`~i3pyblocks.blocks.base.PollingBlock` will call
+:meth:`~i3pyblocks.blocks.base.PollingBlock.run` at each second, exactly like our previous example.
 We can increase the interval between each update by passing ``super.__init__(sleep=X)``, where ``X`` is the seconds between each update.

 ..
 [1] Since both :class:`~i3pyblocks.blocks.base.Block` and